-To install this module, your site must be equipped with an Electronics Industry Association (EIA) equipment rack that properly houses the Prisma II Chassis with proper spacing for air circulation.
+To install the modules, your site should be equipped with an Electronics Industry Association (EIA) equipment rack that properly houses the Prisma II Chassis with proper spacing for air circulation.
 For instructions on installing the chassis in the rack, refer to the guide that was shipped with the chassis.